 The background

-Arges county, in southern Romania, gets its name from the Arges River.
-The name "Arges" likely meant "shiny" and dates back to the ancient Dacian period, when the river was known as “Argessos”.
-Today, Arges County is restoring the "shine" to its waters.
+Arges County, in southern Romania, takes its name from the Arges River.
+The word "Arges" is thought to mean "shiny" and dates back to the ancient Dacian period, when the river was known as “Argessos.”
+Today, the county is working to restore the "shine" of its waters.

-With EIB Advisory support under JASPERS, the regional water operator, S.C.
-Apa Canal 2000 S.A., has prepared a project aimed to provide continuous clean drinking water and effective wastewater management for over 200,000 residents.
+With EIB advisory support under the JASPERS initiative, the regional water operator, S.C.
+Apa Canal 2000 S.A., prepared a project to ensure clean drinking water and effective wastewater management for over 200 000 residents.

 The challenge

-Residents in Arges County experience problems getting clean water and access to wastewater disposal.
+Residents in Arges County have problems getting clean water and proper wastewater services.

 The action

-The proposed strategic investments will extend and rehabilitate water pipelines, construct and modernise treatment and chlorination stations, and expand distribution networks.
-Three wastewater treatment plants in Pitesti, Costesti, Stolnici will be modernised and a new one will be constructed in Mares.
-This increases their capacity, improves treatment performance, and ensures they meet stricter environmental rules.
+The planned investments will extend and rehabilitate water pipelines, build and upgrade treatment and chlorination stations and expand distribution networks across Arges County.
+The project will modernise three wastewater treatment plants in Pitesti, Costesti, Stolnici and build a new one in Mares.
+This increases their capacity, improves treatment performance and ensures they meet stricter environmental rules.

-Nearly 390 kilometres of new wastewater and water networks will provide complete coverage to everyone in the project area.
-To keep the wastewater flowing, 148 new pumping stations will be built, along with the rehabilitation of 4 existing ones.
+Nearly 390 kilometres of new wastewater and water networks will provide complete coverage for communities in the project area.
+To keep the wastewater flowing, 148 new pumping stations will be built, and four existing ones will be rehabilitated.

-By leveraging EIB 's expertise, the Romanian authorities have been able to refine the project's scope and execution, which will lead to efficient resource utilization and, ultimately, better outcomes for the residents of Arges County and the environment.
+By drawing on the EIB 's expertise, the Romanian authorities were able to refine the project's scope and execution, ensuring more efficient use of resources and better outcomes for the residents of Arges County and the environment.

-The estimated eligible project costs amount to over €150 million.
-The project will receive about 80% of its funding from the European Union, with the remaining costs covered by national public contributions and the beneficiaries.
+The estimated project’s eligible costs amount to over €150 million.
+About 80% of the funding comes from the European Union, with the remainder provided by national public contributions and the beneficiaries.

 The results

-The project will significantly expand water infrastructure, achieving over 50% increase in water transmission mains and over 40% increase in the wastewater collection network.
-This expansion will allow for over 9,130 new connections to the wastewater network and 1,980 water network connections, bringing more households and businesses into the updated system.
+The project will greatly expand the county’s water infrastructure, increasing water transmission main by over 50% and the wastewater collection network by over 40% .
+This expansion will enable over 9 130 new connections to the wastewater network and 1 980 new connections to the water network, bringing more households and businesses into the updated system.

-A reliable and efficient water and wastewater system is essential for adapting to the evolving challenges of a changing climate.
-Enhanced water resource management builds resilience against climate change impacts, such as droughts and altered precipitation patterns.
+A reliable and efficient water and wastewater system is essential for meeting the growing challenges of climate change.
+Improved management of water resources will help build resilience to droughts and rainfall patterns.

-As part of the European Investment Bank's advisory services to Romania under JASPERS, expert support has been provided to date for more than 30 completed and ongoing regional water infrastructure projects across the country.
+As part of its advisory support to Romania under JASPERS, the European Investment Bank provided expertise for more than 30 completed and ongoing regional water infrastructure projects across the country.